SuperQA-ai/developer-hub/CONTRIBUTING.md

 GitHub is the primary mechanism for changes.
 Pull requests are the mechanism to submit and approve changes.

-Each pull request requires 1 approval per [CODEOWNER](/.github/CODEOWNERS) for EACH section that has changes.
-For example, if you've changed files in the CI and CD modules, you will require approvals from a CI codeowner AND a CD codeowner in order to merge your PR.
+Each pull request requires 1 approval per [CODEOWNER](/.github/CODEOWNERS) for the sections that have changes.

 ### Small changes